Traveler Summary

 Insulin Pumps and Continuous Glucose Monitors (CGMs)

-More advanced insulin pumps and CGMs (some in combined systems) may transmit Bluetooth radio waves and thus may not be allowed to operate on the aircraft by some airlines.
+More advanced insulin pumps and CGMs (some in combined systems) may transmit Bluetooth and thus may not be allowed to operate on the aircraft by some airlines.
 Contact the airline for their rules on traveling with a particular device.
-Verify with the insulin pump and/or CGM manufacturer(s) whether their device can go through security screening equipment (e.g., full-body scanners and x-ray machines) at airports.
-If wearing an insulin pump and/or CGM, be sure to notify airport security and request that it not be removed.
-Insulin pumps and CGM receivers may need to be switched off or to airplane mode during take-off and landing.
+Confirm with the manufacturer whether a specific insulin pump and/or CGM can pass through airport security scanners and x-ray machines.
+Inform security personnel of the device(s) and request that they not be removed.
+Insulin pumps and CGM receivers may need to be switched off or set to airplane mode during take-off and landing.
 Carry pens or syringes/vials of both long-acting and short-acting insulin in case of pump malfunction, to avoid the frequent need for short-acting insulin if the pump fails.
-If water activities are planned, consider obtaining a special waterproof box for the pump so it will not be damaged.
+If water activities are planned, consider obtaining a special waterproof box for the pump to avoid damage.

 Noninsulin Hypoglycemic Agents